krahets/hello-algo/en/docs/chapter_computational_complexity/iteration_and_recursion.md

 [file]{iteration}-[class]{}-[func]{nested_for_loop}
 ```

-The flowchart below represents this nested loop.
+The figure below represents this nested loop.

 ![Flowchart of the nested loop](iteration_and_recursion.assets/nested_iteration.png)